 As parents we’re in the unique position of having no rule book, map or compass to guide us in this new world, and cannot even turn to our own parents for advice.
 Most of us grew up in an age of no mobile phones… of books, magazines and long chats on the home phone (ours stretched from my parents’ bedroom to mine, creating a perilous tripwire).
 As adults we’ve stumbled into this unregulated digital space blindly, knowing that we should embrace it, and get to grips with digital, because it is changing everything, from work to shopping to socialising.

 Yet how can we tell our children to get off social media, when we ourselves are regularly updating our feeds, when social media has become a key tool for work, and for many a way to make money?
 Once, after I had announced one of my many futile attempts at a family “digital detox”, my husband (who works in news) disappeared.
 I hunted around the house and finally found him crouched under a coat in a cupboard, furtively posting on Twitter.

-1 How much time should my child really spend online, and does it matter if they’re secretly watching Love Island?
+1. How much time should my child really spend online?

 How much time a child spends online is a thorny issue, as there are no official guidelines.
 Anne Longfield, the Children’s Commissioner, is at pains to emphasise that her starting point is that technology “doesn’t have to be a bad thing”.
 However she does recommend that parents “familiarise themselves with what their children are looking at to check they are happy”.